teamdigitale/pdnd-ckan-solr/README.md

 ## How to contribute

 Contributions are welcome.
-Feel free to open issues and submit a pull request at any time!
+Feel free to [open issues](./issues) and submit a [pull request](./pulls) at any time, but please read [our handbook](https://github.com/teamdigitale/daf-handbook) first.

-This repository is very specific to the PDND project that could be used as an example.
-Meanwhile, the community is working on an generic, [redistributable version](https://github.com/italia/dati-ckan-docker).
+## License

+Copyright (c) 2019 Presidenza del Consiglio dei Ministri

+This program is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU Affero General Public License for more details.

+You should have received a copy of the GNU Affero General Public License along with this program.
+If not, see <https://www.gnu.org/licenses/>.